Archived Webinar Now available: “Women Protecting Babies from the Beast: Matthew’s Nativity Story and a Celebration of the Feast of Guadalupe”

-Save the dates for our upcoming BCM webinars, listed below, featuring scriptural reflection, movement history and social justice themes.
-All times below are 5:45-7:15 pm Pacific Daylight Time except where noted.
-Register here.
+Save the dates for these upcoming BCM webinars, featuring scriptural reflection, movement history and social justice themes.
+Our 2014 schedule will be (mostly) the second Tuesday of the month at 5:45-7:15 pm Pacific Time except where noted.

 About this site: Our purpose is to provide one-stop access to writing and talks by activist theologian Ched Myers.
 A biblical scholar and popular educator, Ched is an author, organizer and advocate who has for 30 years been challenging and supporting Christians to engage in peace and justice work and radical discipleship.
 To learn more about Ched's work, click on the "Life and Activism" tab at the top of the page.